TCP vs UDP: Detailed Comparison

 What’s the difference between TCP and UDP?

 Since both are types of protocols used in networking, it can get a little confusing to distinguish them.
-One basic difference is that UDP is best used in time-sensitive situations and TCP is the preferred choice for internetworking within organizations.
+UDP is often used for time‑sensitive applications like streaming and VoIP, while TCP is typically used for web browsing, emails and file transfers.

 Read on to learn more about their specific differences.